anuraghazra/github-readme-stats/readme.md

 <img src="https://res.cloudinary.com/anuraghazra/image/upload/v1595174536/grs-themes_l4ynja.png" alt="GitHub Readme Stats Themes" width="600px"/>

 You can look at a preview for [all available themes](themes/README.md) or checkout the [theme config file](themes/index.js).
-Please note that we paused addition of new themes to decrease maintenance efforts, all pull requests related to new themes will be closed.
+Please note that we paused the addition of new themes to decrease maintenance efforts; all pull requests related to new themes will be closed.

 #### Responsive Card Theme